afberg/look-book/README.md

 5. Things in the right places

     Right now the `BookSearch.ts` serves as a "master component", but it is way too large for my liking and some logic (like the one for the recording button) should be into a separate component.
+The `ResultsSlider` should really be slimmed down as well, preferrably creating a `Book` component.

+6. Any Types

+    Currently I'm using `any` types for many events and in some other places.
+This should preferably be changed to proper types, I just have not had the time yet to do so.

 ## Implementation
 This was implemented using Typescript, Jest & custom elements (using a base class called lit-element).
 There is a simple addition function located in `add.ts` with corresponding tests.

 The use of lit-element is justified (in my opinion) by the improved developer experience (less boilerplate, yaay) and how lightning fast the underlying templating engine `lit-html` is.
+It is around 7kb gzipped and acts as an ultra-thin layer on top of custom elements.
 If you are familiar with native custom elements on the web, the syntax for lit-element should not be too different.
-If you feel differently, feel free to ask me about it and I can hopefully defend my case further.
+If you feel that its use is not justified, feel free to ask me about it and I can hopefully defend my case further.

 The application currently only works completely in Chrome, it is also the only browser where it has been tested.